 In this Pathway students can apply to complete a Unit 1 and 2 VCE subject at Year 10 in an area of special interest and in which they have demonstrated sound skills and achievement.
-To enhance learning and complete a VCE study in Year 10, students will need to make an application.
-Forms can be collected from the Curriculum Administration Officer.
+To enhance learning and complete a VCE study in Year 10, students will need to make an application via a google form that will be available during the subject selection process.
 Students are only permitted to undertake one VCE subject except in special cirumstances and with CCS approval.
 Choosing a VCE subject will replace two 'free choice' electives.
 However, some of these electives can be taken as an alternative to Year 10 Units allowing more free choice.
 This alternative option must be selected by the student and is only possible for particular Year 10 units.